GLOBAL MARKETS-Stocks rise on global growth outlook, euro falls

 On Wall Street, the Dow Jones Industrial Average rose 86.94 points, or 0.37 percent, to 23,445.18.
 The S&P 500 gained 2.86 points, or 0.11 percent, to 2,581.71 and the Nasdaq Composite added 3.61 points, or 0.05 percent, to 6,786.40.

-The dollar touched its highest against a basket of major currencies in nearly a week as the euro weakened after German Chancellor Angela Merkel failed to form a three-way coalition government.
+The dollar touched its highest against a basket of major currencies in nearly a week as the euro weakened after German Chancellor Angela Merkel’s failure to form a three-way coalition government.

-The breakdown of talks between Merkel’s conservative bloc, the liberal, pro-business Free Democrats (FDP), and environmentalist Greens raises the prospect of new elections and clouds her future after 12 years in power.
+The failure of coalition talks involving Merkel’s conservative bloc, the liberal pro-business Free Democrats (FDP) and environmentalist Greens raises the prospect of new elections and casts doubt over her future after 12 years in power.

 The news revived “a key risk factor” for the European single currency, said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.